vidarh/skrift/README.md

 complexity*.
 C-extensions or similar will not be accepted - if you want a C dependency, just use `libschrift`.

-If you have a suggestion that involves using C, I'd suggest providing a *separate* gem to replace/extend the appropriate code the same way `oily_png` provides code to speed up `chunky_png`.
+If you have a suggestion that involves using C in a limited way to speed up specifics, I'd suggest providing a *separate* gem to replace/extend the appropriate code the same way `oily_png` provides code to speed up `chunky_png`.
 I'm happy to discuss specifics.

 ### Grid snapping